 At its meeting of the 21 January 2021 Council passed a resolution to request a report for the formation of a Prevent Committee.
-This report responds to that resolution and makes recommendations which enable General Services Committee to consider the formation of a committee and make recommendations to Council.
+This report responds to that resolution and makes recommendations which enable Council to consider the formation of a committee with the relevant consequent elements.

-The report highlights related matters in relation to the proposals.
+The report highlights related matters in relation to the proposals, and incorporates the recommendations of the General Services Committee.